twoyoung/Ancient-Chinese-Poetry-API/README.md

 - Author

 ## Available routes:
+get all the poetry and songs:
 ```
 GET /
 ```
-get all the poetry and songs
+get a random poetry or song from database:

 ```
 GET /random
 ```
-get a random poetry or song from database
+get all poems:

 ```
 GET /poems
 ```
-get all poems
+get all songs:

 ```
 GET /songs
 ```
-get all songs
+get all authors:

 ```
 GET /authors
 ```
-get all authors

 ## Query strings can be used to filter the search results: